TheAdeo/filament-knowledge/README.md

 > [!WARNING]
 > Nearly all fills are abrasive and will ruin copper and brass nozzles, hardened steel or tungsten carbide nozzles are recommended.
 > CHT or other flow enhancing geometries are also more prone to clogs so they should be avoided.
-> Long fiber fills are especially prone to clogs, so a 0.5mm or bigger nozzles are recommended.
+> Long fiber fills are especially prone to clogs, so 0.5mm or bigger nozzles are recommended.

 </br>